Saavesh/saavesh.github.io/_posts/2025-05-29-week-2-update.md

 ---

-## The roadblocks I have been experiencing
+## The roadblocks I have been encountering

 Mostly just adjusting to Canvas and managing my time.
 It’s been a bit confusing figuring out where to find updates and due dates since I’m more familiar with Moodle.